Mayor Faulconer’s SB 50 Plan for SD

 I’m working with current and former legislators, affordable housing advocates and other community leaders seeking real solutions to our affordability crisis.
 I hold public meetings, support local community planning groups, organize legislative response groups, and create electronic petitions to enable the public to voice their opposition or support of local and statewide housing legislation.
 Read more

-Candidates Opposing SB 50 & similar State legislation
+Candidates Opposing SB 50, SB 902 and similar State legislation

 “They’re coming for our homes!
 I’ll stand up for San Diego residents against the corporate speculators seeking to take advantage of our city and our neighborhoods.”